thbst16/dotnet-statiq-beckshome-blog/input/posts/beckshome-on-statiq.md

 <h3>Sidebar Social Links</h3>

-Addind the social links below the tags in the sidebar is a two-step process.
+Adding the social links below the tags in the sidebar is a two-step process.
 First, add a reference to the social-links partial in the _sidebar.cshtml file.

 <pre data-enlighter-language="csharp">
 @Html.Partial("_social-links")